nyeholt/silverstripe-frontend-livingdoc/readme.md

 ## Limitations

-The components in the current implemented design is based on Bootstrap 3, with the available components all based on a specific implementation that _I_ needed at the time.
-This will be made more generic in future; the goal is that any Multisite or individual page instance can have a separate design file chosen; this will then allow different components to be put in place.
+The components in the current implemented design is based on Bootstrap 4, with the available components all based on a specific implementation that _I_ needed at the time.

-For a workaround now, you can hook into the updateLivingdocsDesign JS event and change things there prior to it being loaded.
-See [docs/en/configuring-design.md](Configuring the design) for more.
+You can hook into the updateLivingdocsDesign JS event and change things there prior to it being loaded.

 ## Future work

-* Allow component definitions via the CMS
 * Better migration of changed component structures